-Research and verify everything as many time as it’s possible from several different sources – when it is possible.
+Research and verify everything as many time as it is possible from several different sources – when it is possible.

-This is actually a very important aspect and here the ‘why’ becomes even more relevant than the ‘what’.
+This is one critical aspect, and here the ‘why’ becomes even more relevant than the ‘what’.

 As A.E.
 Waite noticed in the introduction of his “Pictorial Key”, authors copied, in good fate ideas from one to another.
-It’s quite generally valid regarding Tarot, Astrology, Numerology, Kabbalah, Alchemy and generally for anything especially ‘esoteric’ related subject.
-If the original source were corrupted or inaccurate, but it was reconfirmed by several other scholars subsequently, it became ‘fact’.
-But all these so-called facts are in most of the cases only ‘whats’, without a comprehensive explanation and understanding of ‘why’, all those ‘facts’ are absolutely irrelevant.
-You can hang on to them, you can defend ‘tradition’, but it doesn’t make it right or correct and unquestionable.
+It is quite generally valid regarding Tarot, Astrology, Numerology, Kabbalah, Alchemy and generally for anything especially ‘esoteric’ related subject.
+If the source were corrupted or inaccurate, but it was reconfirmed by several other scholars subsequently, it became ‘fact’.
+However, all these so-called facts are in most of the cases only ‘whats’, without a comprehensive explanation and understanding of ‘why’, all those ‘facts’ are irrelevant.
+You can hang on to them, you can defend ‘tradition’, but it does not make it right or correct and unquestionable.

 In these circumstances, you have to understand the importance of a consolidated and reliable system.